 - You may not have access to your inhalers when you jump.

-- It’s recommended you take your reliever inhaler up to half an hour before the activity.
+- It’s recommended you take your reliever inhaler up to an hour before the activity.

-Medical experts recognise that people with well controlled asthma can go scuba-diving, although it’s important to remember that when you dive you’re exposed to things that can trigger asthma symptoms in some people (cold air, exercise and stress).
+Medical experts recognise that people with well controlled asthma can go scuba-diving, although it’s important to remember that when you dive you’re exposed to things that can trigger asthma symptoms in some people (cold air, exercise, and heightened emotions).

 Regulations about scuba-diving for people with asthma vary from country to country, so check before you make any travel plans.
-The British Sub-Aqua Club says if you have mild asthma you can dive if:
+The UK Diving Medical Committee says if you have mild asthma you can dive if:

 - you do not have asthma that’s triggered by cold, exercise, stress or emotion

 - you haven’t needed to use a reliever inhaler or had any asthma symptoms in the previous 48 hours